Patricia Black (Irish republican)

 Patricia Black or Patricia Black-Donnelly (28 November 1972 – 15 November 1991) was a Volunteer in the Belfast Brigade of the Provisional Irish Republican Army (IRA).
-She was killed in St Albans in 1991 when a bomb she was carrying exploded prematurely.
+She was killed on 15 November 1991 in St Albans when a bomb she was carrying exploded prematurely.
 Born in West Belfast, her family were ignorant of her republican involvement.
 Having joined the IRA in 1990, the following year she was sent to England as a sleeper agent, moving to Manchester and then to London.
 Here she associated with another volunteer, Frank Ryan, with whom she went to St Albans, Hertfordshire, in November 1991.
-They they intended to plant a bomb—probably because there was a charity concert performance by the Blues and Royals regimental band of the British Army.
+They intended to plant a bomb—probably because there was a charity concert performance by the Blues and Royals regimental band of the British Army.
 The bomb exploded prematurely, however, and both were killed immediately.
 Identification was impossible.
 Her remains were returned to Belfast where her family refused to allow a paramilitary-style funeral.
 She has been commemorated on Belfast murals and by Republican music groups since.